50.7 MB (3.5 MB compressed)

 44.2 x 28.7 cm ⏐ 17.4 x 11.3 in (300dpi)

 DR P. MARAZZI / SCIENCE PHOTO LIBRARY DR P. MARAZZI / SCIENCE PHOTO LIBRARY

 Not to be used for advertising or in a defamatory context.

 Intradermal naevus on the skin of a 36-year-old man.
 The raised swelling is pinker than the surrounding skin.
-An intradermal naevus is a type of mole produced by the abnormal clustering of pigment cells (melanocytes) in the skin.
-Like other moles, they are harmless (benign), but can in very rare cases become cancerous (malignant).
+An intradermal naevus is a type of mole (pigmented naevus) produced by abnormal clustering of pigment cells (melanocytes) in the skin.
+Like other moles they are harmless (benign), but can in very rare cases become cancerous (malignant).
 Moles usually develop during childhood or early adulthood.
 Adults have on average 15-20 scattered over the body.

 Model release available.
 Property release not required.